groupdocs/docs.groupdocs.com/content/conversion-net/developer-guide/basic-usage/get-document-info.md

 url: conversion/net/get-document-info
 title: Get document info
 weight: 2
-description: This article explains how to detect document file type and calculate pages count when convert file with GroupDocs.Conversion for .NET.
+description: "This article explains how to detect document file type and calculate pages count when convert file with GroupDocs.Conversion for .NET."
 keywords:
 productName: GroupDocs.Conversion for .NET
 hideChildren: False